-At this time, the Public Service anticipates a forecasted deficit of \$14.3 million for the taxsupport budget (General Revenue Fund).
+At this time, the Public Service anticipates a forecasted deficit of \$16.6 million for the taxsupport budget (General Revenue Fund).
 The Public Service is monitoring the General Revenue Fund on an ongoing basis.
 Historically, the second quarter deficits have been eliminated or decreased over the remainder of the year.
-The average change over the last five years between the second quarter and yearend is \$11.1 million, improvements ranging from \$0.3 million to \$23.2 million.
+The average change over the last five years reported between the August forecast and year-end is \$5.7 million, ranging from a decrease of \$2.0 million to \$14.0 million improvement.
 However, due to the uncertainty related to the pandemic, this trend may not hold true in the current year.

 As approved by Council, annual operating General Revenue Fund surpluses automatically transfer to the Financial Stabilization Reserve Fund.
-In the event the General Revenue Fund reports a deficit as at December 31, 2021, the Public Service is recommending a transfer from the Financial Stabilization Reserve Fund to fund that deficit.
+In the event the General Revenue Fund reports a deficit as at December 31, 2021, a transfer from the Financial Stabilization Reserve Fund to fund that deficit as approved by Council September 29, 2021.